COOPERLETS LTD PRIVACY NOTICE

 What Information We Collect

 Depending on the stage of our process or our relationship with you we will require and collect certain personal information.
-It will be set out on our application form and/or our terms of business.
+It will be set out on our viewing form, application form and/or our terms of business.
 The lawful basis for processing this information will vary as set our below.
 Where it requires your consent you will need to opt in to give your consent.
 This consent can be removed at any time.

 Lawful Basis of Processing